 The ranch lies elevated above town generally expanding rectangularly in an east to west orientation adjoining Bureau of Land Management (BLM) lands in which the ranch has a partial grazing allotment.
 Extending to the south, the BLM lands adjoin the Beaverhead National Forest and the Greenhorn Mountain Range.
 From there, the national forest extends southerly uninterrupted merging with Yellowstone National Park some 60 miles distant.
 Other ranges include the Tobacco Roots to the north and the Ruby Mountain Range to the west.
 From the higher elevations of the ranch one can easily view the Highland Mountains to the north and the Madison Range to the east, including the iconic Sphynx Mountain as well as Lone Peak where Big Sky Resort is located.

 Two separate drainages essentially divide the ranch.
-Williams Creek flows northwesterly through more than 50 of the western portion of the lands.
+Williams Creek flows northwesterly through the western portion of the lands.
 This small perennial stream meanders out of the elevated timbered slopes, through a shallow cottonwood and willowed bottom, confluencing with the Ruby River a short distance after it exits the deeded lands.
 Williams Creek Road is a graveled county road that makes a horseshoe route beginning at Nevada City extending through a portion of the western side of the ranch and exiting near the community of Alder.
 This road provides good access to the property and has very low volume in traffic primarily due to the nature of it not connecting into any public lands.
 Similarly, Barton Gulch (accessed off of Browns Gulch) and Alder Gulch roads provide access into the eastern portions of the ranch.
 Alder Gulch only touches a corner of the deeded lands and extends further to the south towards the national forest and through the heart of the gold rush.

 The undulating lands are relatively open on the north end as one approaches the ranch.
 Tall sage and scattered juniper have ample native grass stands which support the livestock and variety of wildlife that roam these hills.
 Starkly, these lands break into dark stands of timber and grass filled meadows that comprise roughly two-thirds or more of the deeded lands.
 An abundance of springs provide water and balances the forage usage of ungulates across the landscape.
 The timber is a mix of primarily fir and lodgepole pine with pockets of aspen trees where water is present.
 Decades ago, some logging had occurred with selective and clear-cut practices utilized.
 Today those areas have grown back in with now maturing trees.
 The majority of the lands still possess old-growth stands.
 One of the net benefits of the previous logging operations is a network of roads that was established to harvest the timber.
 Although there are many places that are not physically accessible beyond foot, the roads that do exist allow one to generally access the majority of the ranch.
 This is of benefit recreationally and agriculturally.